Pljevlja Power Station: Environmental impact

-Allthough new unit would operate with reduced values of major pollutants, the University of Stuttgart, commissioned by Greenpeace, found out that according to the technical parameters given by the Government of Montenegro and the projected emissions for Pljevlja II, 14.9 premature deaths would be caused annually.
-That means that 160 years of life would be lost, and 3,371 working days.
+In 2013, a study from the University of Stuttgart, commissioned by Greenpeace, found that although improvement works reduced levels of pollutants, projected emissions from the plant cause 14.9 premature deaths annually, equivalent to 160 years of life and 3,371 working days lost.

 Economic feasibility

 Questions have been raised about the economic feasibility of the power station.
-There is a relatively small remaining service life (it can operate in the existing state for another 10 years) of the existing plant in comparison to high investment costs which vary between 100 and 150 million Euro.
-If the existing unit should remain to operate, construction of new ash and slag landfills, since the old ones are outdated.
-There is also a need to reconstruct transport system and the resolution of security problems which includes the stabilization of earth dams.
-Environmental problems must also be addressed which will entail further costs.
+Less than 10 years remain for the plant's service life, requiring high investment costs of approximately €100–150mn.
+This would include construction of new ash and slag landfills to replace the outdated old ones, reconstruction of transport systems and the resolution of security problems such as stabilization of earth dams.
+The addressing of environmental problems would entail further costs.

 Politics

-The main critique focuses on the lack of transparency in preparation for the new project.
-After the completion of the selection process, the Montenegrin Government plans to make an intergovernmental agreement with the home government of the chosen company, to avoid public tender.
-Since there are also no clear answers from the officials about the targeted consumer of the produced electricity, financial viability of the project, possible alternatives and about the impact on human health and environment, public is to a large extent left out of consideration.
+The Montenegrin Government has been criticised for a lack of transparency in preparation for the new project.
+After the completion of the selection process, the Montenegrin Government plans to make an intergovernmental agreement with the home government of the chosen company, avoiding public tender.
+Critiques point to lack of answers and public consultation regarding targeted consumers of the produced electricity, the project's financial viability, possible alternatives and the impact on human health and environment.